 Can I Make a Long-Term Commitment?

-Do I Connect with People Easily?
+Do I Connect Easily with Others?

 Written by Brigid Stakelum